 What if you’ve never invested in a TFSA before?
-In that case, you’ll have contribution room of $63,500, if you were at least 18 years old and a Canadian resident in 2009.
+In that case, you’ll have contribution room of $81,500 if you were at least 18 years old and a Canadian resident since 2009.

 Now, if you’ve ignored the TFSA up until now, you’re not alone.
 A lot of Canadians give it a pass because they think it’s just meant for savings.
 They think they can’t get a good return with it.
 They think it can only be used for high-interest savings or a GIC.
 Well, we’ve got something to say about that!

-Why investing with a TFSA (not just saving) makes good sense for you
+Why investing with a TFSA (not just saving) might make sense for you

-They really ought to have called the TFSA the Tax Free Investing Account (and then it would be the TFIA — but you get the idea) when it came out ten years ago (on Jan.
-1).
+They really ought to have called the TFSA the Tax-Free Investing Account (and then it would be the TFIA—but you get the idea).

 Like their older sibling the Registered Retirement Savings Plan (RRSP), TFSAs are a particular type of investment account in which you can hold a wide variety of investments.

-You can have a savings account, mutual fund, stock, bond, or many other types of investments in a TFSA!
-If you want to go with a low-risk portfolio using your TFSA, you can do that.
-You can hold the same investments as an RRSP.
+You can have a savings account, mutual funds, stocks, bonds or many other types of investments in a TFSA!
+If you want to go with a low-risk portfolio using your TFSA, you can do that too.
+Basically, anything you can also hold in an RRSP.
 However, there is no tax to pay on the investment income and capital gains.
 Oh, and withdrawals are tax-free too!

 So why do some Canadians still think a TFSA is just for savings?